New iPad mini (2021) release date, price, specs and news

 New iPad mini 2021 release date and price

-The iPad mini 6 was revealed during the iPhone 13 reveal event on September 14, and it'll be on sale around the world of September 24.
+The iPad mini 6 was revealed during the iPhone 13 reveal event on September 14, and it'll be on sale around the world on September 24.

-We only know the price in the US for now, which starts at $499.
-We've yet to learn any details about how much larger storage variants will cost but will update this article when we do.
+We only know the pricing in the US for now, which starts at $499.
+We've yet to learn any details about how much larger storage variants will cost, but we'll update this article when we do.

 Design and display

 The iPad mini is the smallest iPad in the company's range, but it does have a larger screen than previous iterations in this series.
-The screen is 8.3-inches, and it's a liquid retina display.
-It features 500 nits of brightness, too.
+The screen is 8.3 inches, and it's a Liquid Retina display that offers 500 nits of brightness.

 There's a Touch ID fingerprint sensor inside the top button of the device, a feature we first saw Apple use on the iPad Air 4.

-The tablet uses a USB-C port, not Lightning like older iPad Minis, which shows Apple is starting to emerge from the stone age (as USB-C is the industry standard).
+The tablet uses a USB-C port, not Lightning like older iPad Minis, which shows that Apple is finally emerging from the Stone Age (as USB-C is the industry standard).
 This should ensure faster powering and data transfers.

 Specs and performance